 Professional Standards promulgated by the American Institute of Certified Public Accountants AICPA dictate “how’ and “what” a Certified Public Accountant can and cannot do.
 This includes a disturbing and growing trend referred to as “Comfort Letters”.
-A comfort letter is sometimes requested by a bank, mortgage company, insurance company or vendor when considering a loan, mortgage or in general any business relationship where risk exist.
+A comfort letter is sometimes requested by a bank, mortgage company, insurance company or vendor when considering a loan, mortgage or in general any business relationship where risk exists.
 The bank request that a CPA “Certify” a fact about your business.
-The request range from from “ I CPA certify that ABC Inc is financially sound and will not go out of business” to events to which a Miami CPA does not have knowledge of by looking at your bank statements such as “ I CPA certify that ABC Inc is not involved in any litigation”.
+The request range from “ I CPA certify that ABC Inc is financially sound and will not go out of business” to events to which a Miami CPA does not have knowledge of by looking at your bank statements such as “ I CPA certify that ABC Inc is not involved in any litigation”.

 Please read these two brief pages found at the AICPA site discussing Comfort Letters”:

 The American Institute of Certified Public Accountants (AICPA) is the governing body regulating Miami CPA’s and tasked with promulgating standards and drafting standard formats for such letters and Accountants Reports.
 An example of a standard “Accountants Report” is the “Compilation Letter” accompanying your quarterly financial statements we provide.
 It reads in part: